Henrician Articles

 The Henrician Articles or King Henry's Articles (Artykuły henrykowskie; Henriko artikulai; Articuli Henriciani) were a constitution in the form of a permanent agreement made in 1573 between the "Polish nation" (the szlachta, or nobility, of the Polish–Lithuanian Commonwealth) and a newly-elected Polish king and Lithuanian grand duke upon his election to the throne.
 The Articles were the primary constitutional law of the Polish–Lithuanian Commonwealth.

 While pacta conventa (a sort of manifesto or government programme) comprised only the personal undertakings of the king-elect, the Henrician Articles were a permanent constitutional law which all King-Grand Dukes were obligated to swear to uphold.

 The articles functioned essentially are the first constitution for Poland-Lithuania until the Constitution of 3 May 1791.

 Origins

 The charter took the form of 18 articles written and adopted by the Polish-Lithuanian nobility in 1573 at the town of Kamień, near Warsaw, during the interregnum after the extinction of the Jagiellon dynasty.
 The document took its name from that of Henry of Valois, the first Polish king and Lithuanian grand duke elected in a free election.
-He was obliged to sign the Articles to be allowed to ascend the throne and was the only king that didn´t sign it.
+He was obliged to sign the Articles to be allowed to ascend the throne.
+He nominally agreed to them but refused to formally sign it.
 Subsequently, every king-elect was required to swear fidelity to them, like the similar documents, the pacta conventa, but the latter were tailored and different for each king-elect.
 Acceptance by the king-elect of the articles was a condition for his elevation to the throne, and they formed part of the royal oath at the coronation.